jito-foundation/jito-solana/priority-fee-sharing/README.md

 Block Errors:
 - `Could not get block, RPC response error -32009: Slot 336212841 was skipped, or missing in long-term storage;` - This is OK
 - `Could not get block, RPC response error -32011: Transaction history is not available from this node;` - This is not okay, and will need a new RPC
+- `Could not get block, RPC response error -32015: Transaction version (0) is not supported by the requesting client.
+Please try the request again with the following configuration parameter: "maxSupportedTransactionVersion": 0;` - Not sure yet